marqo-ai/marqo/examples/MultiModalSearch/article.md

                }

-# define how we want to comnbined
+# define how we want to combined
 mappings1 = {"multimodal":
                {"type": "multimodal_combination",
                    "weights": {"top_1": 0.40,